pablobernabeu/VTT-Transcription-App/README.md

 # VTT Transcription App

 **VTT Transcription App** is an open-source, R-based web application that allows the conversion of [Web Video Text Tracks Format (WebVTT) files](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API) into plain text documents.
-The VTT files can be uploaded one by one, either in 'txt' or 'vtt' format.
-The application removes metadata such as timestamps, and structures the text.
-Files can be quickly uploaded, processed and downloaded in succession.
-The result can be downloaded as 'docx' or 'txt' documents.
+The VTT files can be uploaded one by one, either in `txt` or `vtt` format.
+The application quickly removes metadata such as timestamps, and structures the text.
+Files can be successively uploaded, processed and downloaded (`docx` and `txt`).

 Since this application has not been exhaustively tested yet, you may wish to revise the result of the process, which is directly displayed on the website.